ssycc/sycTool/README.md

 # sycTool
-a bash script for check mail if it is available or not .
+a bash script for check mail if it is valid or not .

 ### Installation steps :